 The website www.iqoe.org has most key documents such as the IQOE Science Plan.
-A long term strategy needs to be developed for the various documents and materials.
-AWI may handle much of the data for the long run.
+A long-term strategy needs to be developed for the various documents and materials.
+AWI and NCEI may handle much of the data for the long run.
 The question of the Literature Library needs to be revisited.
+IQOE was slow in becoming a Wikipedia entry but now has a useful site, owing largely to teenage Canadian acoustics prodigy Artash Nath.